-Odd to reflect that of the dozen fictional detectives I have attempted in this series to prevent disappearing entirely from reader’ view Stuart Palmer’s Hildegarde Withers, Hildy, is...by and large the one least deserving of it....
+Odd to reflect that of the dozen fictional detectives I have attempted in this series to prevent disappearing entirely from readers’ view Stuart Palmer’s Hildegarde Withers, Hildy, is...by and large the one least deserving of it....

 She was...picked out in 1983 as one of some 90 ‘People of Crime’ in an encycolpædia I edited called Whodunit.
 Yet really in many ways she does not deserve quite this pre-eminence.
 Hildegarde Wither is, frankly, no more than a cartoon figure....

 Conceived originally as a schoolmarm sleuth from a tough New York school, she was equipped with a rag-bag clutch of possibly useful characteristics: her apricot poodle Tallyrand, a series of outrageous hats, a love for fish-tanks and their denizens....
 But she was never allowed more depth than a penny piece.